canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q3/QuestionText.md

 `CandyStore` to keep track of a store's gummy supply using the requirements below.
 Then, write a class called Test to test `CandyStore` using the next set of requirements below.

 ## CandyStore Class

 Your `CandyStore` class must have the following requirements:

 - Attributes:
-    - Note that all attributes should not be visible from another class
+    - Note that all attributes should not be visible from another class.
     - A _static_ `int` called **gummies**.
 This represents the number of gummies of the all `CandyStore` objects, and should be set initially to 100 without having to call the constructor.
     - A `String` called **name**